jbiatek/BSGRulebook/rulebook.md

 Occupation Forces are a new type of Cylon "ship", which travel along the track at the bottom of the New Caprica board.
 When they are activated:

-- An Occupation Force on the Shipyard leaves the board.
-As it leaves, it destroys a Locked civilian ship if any exist, otherwise it destroys a Prepared civilian ship, and does nothing else if both stacks are empty.
+- An Occupation Force that is already at the Shipyard location leaves the board.
+As it leaves, it destroys a Locked civilian ship if any exist, otherwise it destroys a Prepared civilian ship, and does nothing if both stacks are empty.
 - Occupation Forces not at the Shipyard move one space to the right along the track.
 - If there were no Occupation Forces on the track when they were activated, place one at the start under Occupation Authority.